Table of Contents

 4. Complete the necessary paperwork.

 This pertains to the legalization of your business; hence, it involves licenses and business permits.
-If you’re planning to run your business from home or online, make sure that you are familiar with all the necessary requirements for home businesses.
+If you’re planning to run your business from home or online, make sure that you are familiar with all the requirements for home businesses.

-As a budding entrepreneur, legalizing your business is a smart choice as it would help you establish business bank accounts, serve as a proof in case of business loan application, and an assurance to your customers of your business legitimacy.
+As a budding entrepreneur, legalizing your business is a smart choice as it would help you establish business bank accounts, serve as proof in case of a business loan application, and an assurance to your customers of your business legitimacy.

 5. Design your brand identity.